-- general LTO framework (WG 1), - mechanical components and materials (WG 2), - electrical, and instrumentation & control components (EI&C) (WG 3), and - structures and structural components (SSC) (WG 4).
+- General LTO framework,

+- Mechanical components and materials,

+- Electrical components and I&C, and

+- Structures and structural components.

-Working Group 1 deals with the general aspects of long term operation and identifies necessary pre-conditions and scoping criteria for Working Groups 2, 3, and 4.
-Working Groups 2, 3, and 4 evaluate information for those structures, systems and components that are within the scope of long term operation.
+The Programme activities addressed these areas through effort of 4 Working Groups.
+Working Group 1 dealt with the general aspects of long term operation and identified necessary preconditions and scoping criteria for Working Groups 2, 3, and 4.
+Working Groups 2, 3, and 4 evaluated information for those structures, systems and components that are within the scope of long term operation.

-The Working Groups conduct their work in four tasks, in line with [1-3]:
+The Working Groups conducted their work in the following steps in line with [6-9]:

-- collect available information on long term operation; - review and compare the information collected, identify common elements and differences; - reconcile the differences, identify future challenges and open issues and; - develop a Final Working Group Report.
+- Develop the 'Country information report' (CIR), summarizing the available detailed national requirements, practices and approaches for LTO, including a list of underlying references; - Review and compare the information collected, identify common elements and differences; - Identify generic challenges and open issues; and - Develop a Final Working Group Report.